xrpools/xrpools/README.md

 ### Future paths

+Future States: Expansion to include a broader range of cryptocurrencies, deeper integration with traditional financial products, and advanced smart contract functionalities for automated pool management and payouts.

 #### Enforce the interest payments

 - Use a reverse escrow locking the interest
 - Use a layer 2 EVM smart contract
 - Use the Xahau hooks

 #### Provide KYCs infrastructure